jawaddi/NATRUE-Scrape/README.md

 - **Google Cloud credentials set up**
 - **Service account JSON file downloaded and added to the project**
 - **Google Sheet created, with its name configured in the code**
+- **shere the google sheet with client_email Service account same for uploading docs to google drive**

 ## Installation & Setup